What is an email newsletter?

 An email newsletter is a type of brand communication that you can leverage to educate your users with relevant content, announcements, product offerings, industry news, and more.

-Email newsletters can be sent to users who opt in to receive these communications from your brand and can be used to generate awareness, advertise your offerings, and drive relevant action towards your company’s business goals.
+Email communication best practices dictate that email newsletters be sent to users who opt in to receive these communications from your brand.
+They should be used to generate awareness, advertise your offerings, and drive relevant action towards your company’s business goals.

-Email newsletter content can serve to drive both mobile and web traffic.
+An email newsletter content strategy can serve to drive both mobile and web traffic.

 Newsletters can drive customers to your app and/or website by announcing new content, features, or products.
 Newsletters tend to be sent on a regulate cadence, and can be scheduled at regular intervals—daily, weekly, or monthly— for instance —to encourage repeat visitors.

-Email newsletters provide a way for you to reach a slightly different audience subset, such as older customers, who according to demographics, tend to be more engaged with their email inboxes than with their texts for instance.
+An email newsletters content strategy provides a way for you to reach a slightly different audience subset, such as older customers, who according to demographics, tend to be more engaged with their email inboxes than with their texts for instance.

 Ready to jump into the best ways to boost email newsletter subscriptions?
 Our post on growing your newsletter subscribers is made for you!